suobset/skushagra/docs/tech-config.md

 ## Operating System

-On the stable "I-want-stuff-to-work" end of things, I have been a devout [Ubuntu](https://ubuntu.com) GNU/Linux user for the longest time now.
-I dabbled into Pop!_OS for a bit, but Ubuntu feels more stable and refined.
-Moreover, I spend most of my time in the terminal.
+On the stable "I-want-stuff-to-work" end of things, I have been a devout [Pop!_OS](https://pop.system76.com) GNU/Linux user for the longest time now.
+It's basically an Ubuntu derivative, but comes with multiple versions of the ISO that makes installation of core utilities (on top of what Ubuntu provides) much easier.
+For example, it has a NVIDIA .iso with all drivers included (including CUDA and CUDNN), an arm compatible RasPi version, among many others.
+Package management is also up to date every time, the desktop environment is amazing (heavily modified GNOME but has it's own taste and uniqueness), and it honestly just works effortlessly (even more effortless than a Mac).

+I will most definitely get slack for this as a "Libre software" person,  but I use [macOS](https://apple.com/macos) and [iPadOS](https://apple.com/ipados) on the go as well.
+In my opinion, Macs are the only thin and light computer on the market that's as powerful as it is (thanks to Apple Silicon), with a battery that lasts over a day on heavy usage (thanks to Apple Silicon), and is the only UNIX platform (Darwin & BSD) that comes with market support, customer care, warranty, and the ability to run mainstream programs.
+The iPad only serves three purposes: external Mac display, glorified notebook, and glorified eBook reader (given the exorbitant prices of college textbooks for a hardcopy vs. ebook, the iPad paid off for itself by my second year at UMass, while helping me keep my notes organized and my backpack light).

 I tinker a lot with [Trisquel](https://trisquel.info), a fully-free (as in freedom) Operating System.
 I have broken it, repaired it, changed the source code in bad ways...almost everything imaginable.
+Trisquel does away with any and every remenant of proprietary code, including not working with proprietary drivers for hardware or sometimes flat out refusing to boot.
+These can be overcome by the user (the Trisquel apt repository does not have any proprietary stuff but you can build from source), but doing so is heavily frowned upon as it tries it's best to remain true to the ethos of libre software.
+I commend the people behind the OS who are able to make such a commitment, and I am glad that a truly libre OS actually exists and is capable to be daily driven, as long as appropriate hardware research is done prior.

 [Alpine](https://alpine.org) has my heart as a no-nonsense small OS.
 It runs beautifully on any hardware I have tried it on, but the primary use case is as a guest OS for virtualizing and containerizing.
+I currently use it as a guest OS for any VMs I need to spin up for whatever purposes, my docker containers, my Dell computer acting as a NAS server (it runs in a container with Pop!_OS as main), and a 32 bit version on a netbook I salvaged for free to run legacy stuff.

 Windows is a fallback, and needs a lot of resources to run at times.
-Currently in use as a host for different WSL runtimes, and for running Windows-specific software on my desktop.
+I do have some required software that's Windows only though (Visual Studio, .NET, Postman), so I run it inside a VM.
+Windows currently does not run as a host on any of my devices, it only runs as a VM guest when necessitated.

 About every piece of software I use needs a very absolutely minimum of 8GB RAM, and an ideal of at least 16GB RAM.

+### Desktop Environments

+A smaller subset of the main OS, different Linux flavors can use different desktop environments.
+To cut to the chase, I use [COSMIC](https://blog.system76.com/post/cosmic-the-road-to-alpha), the GNOME implementation of Pop!_OS as my main.
+I use [XFCE](https://www.xfce.org/) as my Alpine Linux DE, and [LXDE](https://www.lxde.org/) as my Trisquel DE.

+I hardly make changes to macOS or Windows.

+### Systems

+* Dell G3 3500 w/ a 1660Ti: Main computer with Pop!_OS (used as a desktop).
+Does all heavy computation (GPU is a nice for CUDA and ML tasks).
+Runs Alpine as a guest in Docker for NAS, and in VMs for different tinkering purposes.
+Runs Trisquel as a guest in a VM for tinkering purposes.
+Can remote into this while on the go.
+* MacBook Air M2 w/ iPad Mini: Main on-the-go computer.
+I actually snagged both of these for a pretty good deal :)
+* Old 32-bit Acer Netbook that I salvaged from eWaste: Runs 32-bit Alpine with XFCE for running other 32 bit programs.
+Is actually prone to [Y2K38](https://en.wikipedia.org/wiki/Y2K38).

 ## Code Editors and IDEs